Ashbipbinu/wine_quality_predictor/README.md

 - Data Preprocessing:

-    Label binarization
+    1. Label binarization

+    2. Checked and cleaned missing values (if any)

-    Splitting data into training and testing sets
+    3. Splitting data into training and testing sets

 - Model Development:

-    Random Forest Classifier: A bagging-based ensemble model trained with a range of hyperparameters using RandomizedSearchCV.
+    1. Random Forest Classifier: A bagging-based ensemble model trained with a range of hyperparameters using RandomizedSearchCV.

-    AdaBoost Classifier: A boosting-based model using shallow decision trees as base estimators, also tuned using RandomizedSearchCV.
+    2. AdaBoost Classifier: A boosting-based model using shallow decision trees as base estimators, also tuned using RandomizedSearchCV.

 - Hyperparameter Tuning:

-    Used RandomizedSearchCV with 5-fold cross-validation to find optimal parameters for both models.
+    1. Used RandomizedSearchCV with 5-fold cross-validation to find optimal parameters for both models.

-    Explored combinations of estimators, depth, learning rate, max features, and bootstrap strategies.
+    2. Explored combinations of estimators, depth, learning rate, max features, and bootstrap strategies.

 - Evaluation Metrics:

-    Accuracy Score
+    1. Accuracy Score

-    Classification Report (Precision, Recall, F1-score)
+    2. Classification Report (Precision, Recall, F1-score)

-    Comparison between tuned Random Forest and AdaBoost predictions on the test set.
+    3. Comparison between tuned Random Forest and AdaBoost predictions on the test set.

 ## Conclusion: